true

 Every rule consists of:

-An expression that must evaluate to a boolean (true
+- Condition expression: An expression that must evaluate to a boolean (

 orfalse

-What happens if the condition expression evaluates to true - 🚫 Effects when false
+) - Effects when true: What happens if the condition expression evaluates to true

-What happens if the condition expression evaluates to false - 🔢 Execution order
+- Effects when false: What happens if the condition expression evaluates to false

 Condition Expressions